Kasia's Impact Story: From Graphic Design to Digital Ecology — Shaping a Sustainable Tomorrow at Tomorrow University

 She currently works as a UX/UI Designer at Taxfix, a startup that digitizes tax returns, making the filing process easier.
 But she also founded her own company, Parsh Collective, a branding and consulting agency focused on digital ecology and sustainability.
 When she talks about her own business, she gets passionate:

 "The move-fast-and-break-approach is exciting, but most of the time it is not sustainable."

 On Thursday, Kasia is scheduled to present her solution in the Business Challenge Pitch Contest powered by ToU, its Founding Partner EintrachtTech, and their partners Deutsche Bank, Deutsche Börse, Cheil Germany, PwC Germany, and DPD.
-Kasia entered her solution to the question: How can local stores in the Rhein-Main-Region be digitized and connected to a digital ecosystem?
-The winner of the pitch will receive a substantial scholarship for the Professional Master’s program beginning on April 26.
+Kasia entered her solution to the question: How can local stores in the Rhein-Main Region be digitized and connected to a digital ecosystem?
+The pitch winner will receive a substantial scholarship for the Professional Master’s program beginning on April 26.